Skip to content

 four dark grey metal statues of the four members of The Beatles wearing jackets and appearing to walk.
 Behind them is a large beige stone manor-like bulding in Liverpool city centre.

-Despite what you may have heard, Liverpool isn’t just about football or The Beatles!
-The UK’s fifth biggest city is a seamless mix of hipster hangouts and heritage precincts.
+Liverpool isn’t just about football or The Beatles!
+The UK’s 5th biggest city is a seamless mix of hipster hangouts and heritage precincts.
+Several of the historic areas around Liverpool’s waterfront have UNESCO World Heritage Status: among them are the Royal Albert Dock Area and picturesque, cobbled William Brown Street.

 There are also many things to do in Liverpool’s regenerated spots.
 The highlight is the creative Baltic Triangle neighbourhood.
 Here you’ll find numerous bars, cafes, and vintage shops, as well as street art and street food pop-ups.